danealohabib/research/README.md

 Joined all of the csv files into one large dataframe that contains all of the paper titles.
 This was done using the purr package in R. This script is titled "join_titles_R".
 Outcome: creates a data set called "joined_titles".

-I initially attempted to do this with a python script.
-I think is was causing the data quaility issue.

 ## Data Processing

 All of the data wrangling is done in R. Everything is documented.